NCC (company): NCC Building Sweden

 NCC constructs housing, offices and public and commercial premises in Sweden.

 NCC Building Nordics

 NCC Building Nordics constructs housing and offices for both public and private customers in Denmark, Finland and Norway.

 NCC Industry

-NCC Industry focuses on industrial production – stone materials, asphalt, foundation work and recycling of construction materials.
+NCC Industry focuses on production of stone materials and asphalt as well as foundation work and asphalt paving.

 NCC Property Development

 NCC Property Development develops and sells commercial properties in defined growth markets in the Nordic countries.

+NCC Green Industry Transformation

+NCC Green Industry Transformation brings together resources, expertise and projects from across NCC to run major projects related to the green industrial transition.

 Sustainability

 NCC has the target to become climate neutral by 2045.
 The company is also working to reduce carbon emissions in the value chain.

 Projects

 Turning Torso

 Turning Torso is located by the sea, within walking distance from the beach and the heart of downtown Malmö.
 When it opened its doors for occupancy in the spring of 2005, the spectacular building stood at a height of 190 meters, with a total of 54 stories.

 The building comprises about 15,000 square meters of floor space and contains 147 rental apartments.
 It also houses 4,200 square meters of office space.
 Other facilities include overnight rooms, saunas and exercise facilities, an observation gallery, party facilities, a wine cellar and office modules.
 The property is equipped with district heating and cooling, featuring individual consumption measurement.